etatsu/k3s-at-home/README.md

 - [ ] Create Ansible configuration for new raspberry pi nodes
 - [ ] Allow access via domain names such as argocd.kmaster.local or endpoints like kmaster.local/argocd (if that is actually possible)
+- [ ] Create PV/PVC (persistent volume + claim) support, using storage on a local NAS